- May 12, 2020

 18. Will I still be able to apply for accommodations?

-All test takers who were approved to receive accommodations for the April or June 2020 LSAT will receive the same or equivalent accommodations for their LSAT-Flex test.
+All test takers can apply to receive the same or equivalent accommodations for their LSAT-Flex test as they would for the normal LSAT.

 19. How can I prep for the LSAT-Flex?

-If you were already planning to take the April or June LSAT, then you are already familiar with the LSAT concepts.
+If you were already planning to take the LSAT this year, then you are already familiar with the LSAT concepts.
 Now you just need to pivot to apply those skills to the shorter LSAT-Flex format.
 Since all three sections will be weighed pretty equally, you really need to dig into your weaker areas.
 You should take practice LSATs under realistic conditions to build your endurance and work on your timing.
 Although your score might be slightly different, you can still calculate your LSAT-Flex score using a normal practice LSAT score.

 20. What can I have with me during the LSAT-Flex?